Blog > Programs > The Global Innovation Center and MATTER Announce the Winners of the VSP Vision Innovation Challenge

 When asked what excites him the most about the future of vision care, Rasmussen identified the rapid evolution of portable cameras.
 “The more technology improves in smartphone cameras, the better it is for the industry,” said Rasmussen.
 “Right now, we can take a picture of the front of the eye, but what if we were able to take pictures of the back of the eye?
 What if we could see more and provide that picture electronically to a doctor from our homes?
 As the technology for mobile devices improves, I think it’s going to help our industry a lot.”

-Click on the video above to watch the full livestream of the VSP Vision Innovation Challenge.
+Click on the video above to watch a recap of the VSP Vision Innovation Challenge.